-As every year starts with a weak first quarter that follows a strong fourth quarter, 1Q20 was no different and somewhat weaker due to COVID-19.
-As a result, we found that the 1Q20 wireless infrastructure market size reached $8.4B, which is up 2% over 1Q19 and 8% down sequentially.
-5G in Japan and North America and sustained activity in 4G and 5G in EMEA drove the moderate growth.
-Had China and South Korea not been hit by COVID-19, the growth would have been stronger.
-In core networks, lumpiness continued and vEPC was the bright spot, particularly for Huawei and ZTE that dethroned leading core vendor Cisco.
+Every year starts with a weak first quarter that follows with a strong fourth quarter, and 1Q20 was no different - although it was somewhat weaker due to COVID-19.
+As a result, we found that the 1Q20 wireless infrastructure market size reached $8.4B, which is up 2% over 1Q19 and down 8% sequentially.
+5G in Japan and North America sustained activity in 4G and 5G in EMEA drove the moderate growth.
+Had China and South Korea not been hit by COVID-19, the growth would have been greater.
+In core networks, lumpiness continued, and vEPC was the bright spot, particularly for Huawei and ZTE that dethroned leading core vendor Cisco.

 Although Huawei keeps its #1 market share spot, Ericsson continued to gain a few share points and narrowed the gap with Huawei for 5G NR sales.
 Nokia stayed #3 globally but was passed by Samsung in 5G NR sales shares.

-Our 2020 outlook is flat YoY at $34.9B resulting from a mixed bag split between growth markets like Asia Pacific, and North America where the impact of COVID-19 on 5G rollouts is moderate so far, and declining markets in EMEA and CALA that are seriously affected by the pandemic and will not be able to resume their 4G and 5G activity until next year.
-Propelled by China’s massive 5G rollout, Asia Pacific will remain in the driver's seat this year and throughout our forecast period.
+Our 2020 outlook is flat YoY at $34.9B resulting from a split between growth markets like the Asia Pacific and North America, where the impact of COVID-19 on 5G rollouts is moderate so far, and declining markets in EMEA and CALA that are seriously affected by the pandemic and won't be able to resume their 4G and 5G activity until 2021.
+Propelled by China’s massive 5G rollout, the Asia Pacific will remain in the driver's seat this year and throughout our forecast period.